CCao666/Telco-Churn-Prediction-MLflow/README.md

 All runs were tracked in MLflow for reproducible comparison.

+!XGBoost Best Model](assets/XGBoost_Optimization_Experiment.jpg)

+Model selection was primarily based on **maximum F1 score**, rather than AUC alone.

+While AUC measures the model’s ranking ability across all possible thresholds, it does not reflect performance at a specific operating point.

+In churn prediction, decisions are made using a fixed classification threshold.
+Therefore, business impact depends on:

+- **Recall** → capturing actual churners (revenue protection)
+- **Precision** → limiting unnecessary retention cost

+F1 score balances these two factors and directly evaluates performance at the chosen decision boundary.

+In contrast:

+- A model can have high AUC but poor precision–recall balance at the deployment threshold.
+- AUC evaluates ranking quality, not intervention cost tradeoffs.

+For this reason, AUC was used to assess overall separability,
+while **maximum F1 under class-weighted training was used as the primary model selection criterion.**

 ### 4️⃣ Threshold Tuning
 The final decision threshold was optimized to **0.51**, balancing recall (revenue protection) and precision (intervention cost control).